 The Personal Care Services Program (PCS) is a Medicaid program relevant to elderly and / or disabled Idaho residents.
 Via this program, participants are provided assistance with activities of daily living (ADLs) in their homes.
 ADLs may include preparing meals, eating, moving from one location to another, dressing, shopping, etc.

 The goal of this program is to help individuals maintain their independence and avoid institutionalization (placement in a nursing home).
 Therefore, this program is not available to individuals living in skilled nursing homes or intermediate care facilities.
 However, personal care can be provided to persons living in assisted living residences or adult foster care homes (if they are paying privately and not receiving other Medicaid-funded personal care services).

-This PCS program is for elderly and disabled residents of Idaho that are qualified for Idaho Medicaid and reside at home, in assisted living, or in adult foster care (but not in nursing homes).
+This PCS program is for elderly and disabled residents of Idaho who are qualified for Idaho Medicaid and reside at home, in assisted living, or in adult foster care (but not in nursing homes).

 It is possible for individuals who do not meet these requirements to still qualify for the PCS Program through a process known as Medicaid planning.
-Those who cannot afford their care, might consider this approach.
-Excess income and assets are converted in form into not-countable income and exempt assets using trusts.
+Those who cannot afford their care might consider this approach.
+Excess income and assets are converted into not-countable income and exempt assets using trusts.
 This is a financially complex procedure and it is strongly advised that persons hoping to qualify through this approach find assistance prior to application.

 PCS benefits are provided across Idaho.
 There are no geographic restrictions for this program except participants cannot live in nursing homes or intermediate care facilities.

 To learn more about the PCS program and to begin the application process, visit the Idaho Medicaid website or call your regional Department of Health & Welfare office.
 Additional program information can also be found here.